 The network plans on moving Jay to his new spot after the Olympics.
 The decision was made after local affiliates threatened to pull the show from their own lineups.
 Leno’s poor ratings in his prime

 time spot were translating to fewer viewers of their late night news programs and lost advertising revenue.

 About one-third of affiliates were hurt by the Leno show and in December told NBC they would go public with their complaints if it wasn’t handled.

 “I asked them (the affiliates) how many are they talking about, because I could have lived with one or two.
 But I got the sense that it was more than one or two,” said Gaspin.

-O'Brien has been mum on the subject beyond general jokes on his own show, but reportedly has an interesting clause in his contract -- one guaranteeing him a multi-million dollar payout if NBC moves his show back any later than 12:05.
+O’Brien has been mum on the subject beyond general jokes on his own show, but reportedly has an interesting clause in his contract — one guaranteeing him a multi-million dollar payout if NBC moves

 Looks like they’re sliding him in there in the nick of time.